zerothi/fdict/README.md

     FYPPFLAGS += -DWITH_LOG64=1 # for logical kind(18)
     FYPPFLAGS += -DWITH_ISO_C=1 # for enabling c_ptr and c_funptr

-For `cmake` the same arguments can be made.
+For `cmake` the same arguments can be made at the command-line.

 By default `fdict` generates the kind specifications from the `selected_*_kind` routines, however, if one wishes to use the `iso_fortran_env` module simply add `FYPPFLAGS += -DWITH_ISO_ENV`.